COSC3020/graph-representations-Greg-Saul/README.md

 ## My reasoning

-The runtime for this program would be $n^2$ because there are nested for loops that each run n times and there is a compare in the inner loop.
+The runtime for this program would be $n^2$ (where $n$ is the number of vertices in the graph)because there are nested for loops that each run n times and there is a compare in the inner loop.

 ## Bonus